jclwilson/jclwilson.github.io/_posts/2017-01-26-brecht-the-swamp.md

 ---
 title: 'And a drowning was not over in a single morning: Brecht, The Swamp'
-date: 2017-01-26 00:00:00 Z
 layout: post
 redirect_from:
 image: tollund-man
 image_link:
 image_caption:
 article_category:
 publisher:
-publisher_url:

 contributor:
 coverage:
 creator:
 description:
-format: article
 identifier:
 language:
 relation:
 rights:
 source:
 subject:
 ---

 <p>I beheld many friends, and the friend I loved the most,<br/>